A Tama project is a Foundry project

 Mirror tests run in plain Foundry

 A mirror test is just a Foundry test under test/verity/.
 It imports the generated Iface and Deployer and exercises the real Verity bytecode.
-The @[tama.mirror "..."] annotation in the proof file is the metadata link — forge test does not need to know about it.
+The link to a spec is a // tama: mirrors=<spec> comment directly above the test function — forge test does not need to know about it.

 import {TipJarIface} from "src/generated/verity/TipJarIface.sol";